Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 ## Server Settings

-From the dropdown menu, Server Settings dialog includes a checkbox to configure Output to Syslog.
+From the dropdown menu, the Server Settings dialog includes a checkbox to configure Output to Syslog.
 Checking the box expands the dialog to show configuration, which includes the ability to restore or set up organization defaults.

 <a href="assets/images/SyslogServerSettings.png" rel="lightbox" title="Server Settings expanded to show Syslog configuration"><img class="thumbnail" src="assets/images/SyslogServerSettings.png"/></a>